 Depending on how thinly you slice the steak, how much you fill the tacos, and the size of your corn tortillas, one steak can accommodate about 10 to 12 tacos.

-The Taco Pack is available for $85 on The Herbivorous Butcher website.
+You can order these items individually through the Herbivorous Butcher a la carte menu.
 They ship to all 50 states in the U.S. & Puerto Rico.

 Cilantro chimichurri sauce

 - Put cilantro, chopped onion, minced garlic, 1 1/2 Tablespoons red wine vinegar, paprika, and salt into food processor.